Marc-André Hamelin: Performances and recordings

+In 2012, Hamelin performed the Nikolai Medtner Piano Concerto No. 2 in Moscow with the National Philharmonic of Russia conducted by Dmitry Vasiliev.

+In 2020, he performed with the Naumburg Orchestral Concerts, on a special livestream concert with Violinist Lara St. John and the Ulysses Quartet due to worldwide restrictions related to the Covid 19 Pandemic.

-Hamelin has made recordings of a wide variety of composers with the Hyperion label.
-His recording of Leopold Godowsky's complete Studies on Chopin's Études won the 2000 Gramophone Magazine Instrumental Award.
-He is well known for his attention to lesser-known composers, especially of the late nineteenth and early twentieth century (Max Reger's Piano Concerto, Leo Ornstein, Nikolai Roslavets, Georgy Catoire), and for performing works by the pianist-composers Sophie-Carmen Eckhardt-Gramatté, Leopold Godowsky, Charles-Valentin Alkan, Kaikhosru Sorabji, Alexander Scriabin, Nikolai Kapustin, Franz Liszt, Nikolai Medtner, and Frederic Rzewski.
+Hamelin has recorded a wide variety of composers' music with the Hyperion label.
+He is well known for his attention to lesser-known composers, especially of the late nineteenth and early twentieth centuries (Max Reger's Piano Concerto, Leo Ornstein, Nikolai Roslavets, Georgy Catoire, Paul Dukas), and for performing works by pianist-composers Sophie-Carmen Eckhardt-Gramatté, Leopold Godowsky, Charles-Valentin Alkan, Kaikhosru Sorabji, Alexander Scriabin, Nikolai Kapustin, Franz Liszt, Nikolai Medtner and Frederic Rzewski.

+Hamelin recorded the Johannes Brahms Piano Quartets with the Leopold String Trio.

-Hamelin has also composed several works, including a set of piano études in all of the minor keys, which was completed in September 2009 and is published by C. F. Peters, with a recording released on the Hyperion label.
-A cycle of seven pieces, called Con Intimissimo Sentimento, was published (with a recording by Hamelin) by Ongaku No Tomo Sha, and a transcription of Zequinha de Abreu's Tico-Tico No Fubá has been published by Schott Music.
-Although the majority of his compositions are for piano solo, he has also written three pieces for player piano (including the comical Circus Galop, Pop Music for Player Piano based upon "Pop Goes the Weasel", and Solfeggietto a cinque, which is based on a theme by C.P.E.
-Bach), and several works for other forces, including Fanfares for three trumpets, published by Presser.
+Hamelin has also composed several works, including a set of piano études in all of the minor keys; completed in 2009, it was published by C. F. Peters, with a recording released on Hyperion.
+A cycle of seven pieces, Con Intimissimo Sentimento, was published (with a recording by Hamelin) by Ongaku No Tomo Sha; and a transcription of Zequinha de Abreu's Tico-Tico No Fubá has been published by Schott Music.
+Although the majority of his compositions are for solo piano, he has also written three pieces for player piano (including the comical Circus Galop, Pop Music for Player Piano based upon "Pop Goes the Weasel", and Solfeggietto a cinque, based on a theme by C.P.E.
+Bach), and several works for other instruments, including Fanfares for three trumpets, published by Presser.
 His other works are distributed by the Sorabji Archive.